kemichai/Him_ides/README.md

 Note
 ------------
-Codes here solely reproduce our results in the specific publication.
+The scripts found in this repository reproduce our results in the specific publication.
-For different applications the codes will need to be modified.
+For different applications, the codes will need to be modified.